 It Takes a Spark!
-Clough EDU Conference Tuesday, 7 December 2021 PERTH 2021 Theme: Building our future through STEAM The intent of the It Takes a Spark EDU Conference is to bring together Students (Year 4 to 10) and Teachers to connect with inspiring industry role models, share their current school based activities and projects using an authentic sharing and experiential model, create networks of teachers and student teams, and solve social justice design challenges.
-Teacher PD workshops from leading STEAM experts, teachers and students on topics as diverse as - >> Cyber Teacher Starting Up in Cyber Security - >> Using Big Data with real data sets across STEM areas - >> Using enterprise skills to improve your students' financial capability - >> Leading STEM Inquiries in non-traditional STEM areas - >> STEAMpunk Adventures Take your students on a - tailored journey around the world!
+Clough EDU Conference

+Tuesday, 7 December 2021 | PERTH

+2021 Theme: Building our future through STEAM

+The intent of the It Takes a Spark EDU Conference is to bring together Students (Year 4 to 10) and Teachers to connect with inspiring industry role models, share their current school based activities and projects using an authentic sharing and experiential model, create networks of teachers and student teams, and solve social justice design challenges.

+Teacher PD workshops from leading STEAM experts, teachers and students on topics as diverse as

+- >> Cyber Teacher Starting Up in Cyber Security

+- >> Using Big Data with real data sets across STEM areas

+- >> Using enterprise skills to improve your students' financial capability

+- >> Leading STEM Inquiries in non-traditional STEM areas

+- >> STEAMpunk Adventures Take your students on a tailored journey around the world!

+- >> Drones and Robots STEM Education can be more fun!

 Hands-on sessions for students and teachers, examples

 - >> The Secret Science of Cryptography

 - >> Beacy Does Science Week

 - >> LOTE language explorers with VRTY

-- >> AI and automation with DOBOT Magician Lite
+- >> Al and automation with DOBOT Magician Lite

 - >> Arduino in the Classroom

 - >> Virtual Reality: Beyond the Headset

 - >> Solving Real-World Problems using Drones

 - >> A scientific investigation into UV light exposure on human skin

 - >> VR Mini Theatre

 - >> Going Bush with STEM Learning

 - >> CSI: Fingerprinting

 Plus Problem Solvers Sessions, including...

 - >> Small Scale Renewable Energy

 - >> A Very STEM-y Christmas

 - >> Picture Book Engineering

 - >> Batteries in Recycling Challenge

 - >> What is a Game?

-plus many more ...
+plus many more...

-Outstanding Keynote Speakers DR RINA FU Scientist, singer-songwriter, and authorillustrator Since migrating from the concrete squeeze of Hong Kong to idyllic Perth as a ten year old, Rina has grown into a colourful composite of scientist, singer-songwriter, and authorillustrator.
-Rina pursued a medical science career firstly in a pathology lab and then as a graduate student.
-Her doctorate on malaria drug resistance included various field trips to PNG and earned her the prestigious JFA-Sprent Medal from the Australian Society of Parasitology.
-She earns accolades as a teaching academic for her innovations as an instructor testament to her enthusiastic and engaging style of science communication.
-She is the author of a picture storybook 'My Mad Scientist Mummy' and recently launched the medical science cartoon animation MicroToons!
+Outstanding Keynote Speakers DR RINA FU Scientist, singer-songwriter, and author-

 DR SABINE BELLSTEDT International Centre for Radio Astronomy Research University of Western Australia, Superstar of STEM Dr Sabine Bellstedt is an astronomer at the International Centre for Radio Astronomy Research.
-Her love for physics arose from a desire to understand the world around her from the quirks of the natural world (like why bubbles are coloured like rainbows), to the scientific basis of the technological world around her (like the photoelectric effect that makes solar panels work).
+Her love for physics arose from a desire to understand the world around her from the guirks of the natural world (like why bubbles are coloured like rainbows), to the scientific basis of the technological world around her (like the photoelectric effect that makes solar panels work).
 For Sabine, the most awe-inspiring aspect of physics is astrophysics.
 As an astronomer, she now uses some of the biggest telescopes in the world to work in the field of galaxy evolution.
 In addition to astronomy, Sabine is passionate about the environment, and trying to reduce her environmental footprint.
-MORE INFORMATION: https://spark-educonferences.com.au/it-takes-a-spark-2021-perth/ Contact Rachel Manneke-Jones Registrations & Bookings P | 0411 270 277 E | rachel@spark-educonferences.com.au Major Sponsor
+MORE INFORMATION: https://spark-educonferences.com.au/it-takes-a-spark-2021-perth/ Contact Rachel Manneke-Jones Registrations & Bookings P I 0411 270 277 E | rachel@spark-educonferences.com.au Major Sponsor